-Have you ever felt the urge to simplify not only your workspace, interior, but the whole idea of your lifestyle?
-The need to get rid of things that do not serve you practically or aesthetically usually begins at your desk or kitchen, then it turns to closet, storage rooms, and if the hustle doesn’t stop there, one can find themselves wanting to simplify the whole house or apartment interior as well.
-Even imagining of having a space with crisp clean furniture, light uncluttered rooms and timeless design items can give you an uplift for the day.
+Have you ever felt the urge to simplify not only your workspace, interior but the whole idea of your lifestyle?
+The need to get rid of things that do not serve you practically or aesthetically usually begins at your desk or kitchen, then it turns to a closet, storage rooms, and if the hustle doesn’t stop there, one can find themselves wanting to simplify the whole house or apartment interior as well.
+Even imagining of having space with crisp clean furniture, light uncluttered rooms, and timeless design items can give you uplift for the day.
 Pinch me if I’m still dreaming.
 Today’s post is featuring the work of a great new designer with loads of potential – David Flack, from Flack Studio.
-The minimalist, modern and very stylish home you’ll see just below is described by the designer himself:
+The minimalist, modern, and very stylish home you’ll see just below is described by the designer himself: